Skip to main content

 }

-Currently, you are able to add two different library types, JarLibrary, and MavenLibraryResolver.
+Currently, you are able to add two different library types: JarLibrary and MavenLibraryResolver.

 Differences

 Paper plugins still support the serialization system (org.bukkit.configuration.serialization) that Bukkit uses.
 However, custom classes will not be automatically registered for serialization.
-In order to use ConfigurationSection#getObject, you must call ConfigurationSerialization.registerClass(Class) before you attempt to fetch objects from configurations.
+In order to use ConfigurationSection#getObject, you must call ConfigurationSerialization#registerClass(Class) before you attempt to fetch objects from configurations.

-Classloading Isolation
+Classloading isolation

 Paper plugins are not able to access each other unless given explicit access by depending on another plugin, etc. This helps prevent Paper plugins from accidentally accessing each other's dependencies, and in general helps ensure that plugins are only able to access what they explicitly depend on.

-Paper plugins have the ability to bypass this, being able to access OTHER plugins' classloaders by adding
+Paper plugins have the ability to bypass this, being able to access OTHER plugins' classloaders by adding a join-classpath option to their paper-plugin.yml.

 Plugin: